FreePressUnlimited/Security_HQ/social-media.md

 **USEFUL FOR**: Scanning files and URLs using a myriad of antivirus scanners and other tools to detect malware and fake websites that you think may be trying to steal your password.

-**PLATFORM**: Works on all platforms, on mibile and desktop.
+**PLATFORM**: Works on all platforms, on mobile and desktop.
 VirusTotal offers [desktop apps](https://support.virustotal.com/hc/en-us/articles/115002179065-Desktop-apps), [browser extensions](https://support.virustotal.com/hc/en-us/articles/115002700745-Browser-Extensions) and [mobile apps](https://support.virustotal.com/hc/en-us/articles/115002146549-Mobile-Apps).

 **COST**: Free